Regency Fitting Tips

 Get that Regency silhouette!

 We all want to look fabulous and be proud of our costuming.
-No matter what your sewing skill YOU CAN!
+Right?
+Well, when you know your garment is well-fit your confidence will soar.
+No matter what your sewing skill YOU CAN achieve great fit!

 Knowing a few tricks can help.

-Or how to disguise your wide rib cage.
-Or, how do empire-waist gowns look flattering on anyone with wide hips & full bust?!
+How about disguising a wide rib cage?
+Or simply, how do empire-waist gowns look flattering on anyone with wide hips & full bust?!

 Well of course they do… UNLESS you know the keys to solving this problem.
 They aren’t hard.